PlayStation Pulse Elite release date, price, specs, features, and everything we know

 (Image credit: Sony)

-If you're looking for the best means through which to add the Elite into your setup then check out our PlayStation Pulse Elite pre-order guide.
+If you're looking for the latest on stock availability and pre-orders then check out our PlayStation Pulse Elite pre-order guide.

-And don't forget to consider its earbud brethren by checking out our where to buy PlayStation Pulse Explore earbuds page.
+And don't forget to consider its earbud brethren by checking out our PlayStation Pulse Explore restock tracker page.

-The PlayStation Pulse Elite is the next official PS5 headset from Sony, and it brings a wealth of improvements over the original model which debuted nearly three years ago.
-With pre-orders having just opened, we're bringing you everything we know about the upcoming innovation.
+The PlayStation Pulse Elite is the next official PS5 headset from Sony, and it brings a wealth of improvements over the original model which debuted when the PS5 launched in 2020.
+The Pulse Elite is out now and readily available.

 Whether the PlayStation Pulse Elite can be considered one of the best PS5 headsets remains to be seen, however, given the foundations laid with the excellent Pulse 3D, it's certainly a possibility.
 The new headset - along with the Pulse Explore earbuds - does mark a new moment in Sony's gaming peripherals however with the brand launching its own proprietary wireless connection in PlayStation Link.
 This is crucial for the PlayStation Portal handheld device too which will rely on Link to connect to the Elite or Explore.